California Voting Rights Act: Lawyers Committee for Civil Rights v. Madera Unified School District

-In August 2008 the Lawyers Committee for Civil Rights filed suit against the Madera Unified School District on behalf of three Latino residents.
+In August 2008, the Lawyers Committee for Civil Rights filed suit against the Madera Unified School District on behalf of three Latino residents.
 The plaintiffs pointed out that while 82 percent of students in Madera were Latino (though only 44 percent of those eligible to vote were Latinos), only one out of seven board members was Latino.
 The city, instead of going to trial, agreed to draw district lines.
-The district spokesman, Jake Bragonier, said the decision to avoid trial was a "business decision" (referring to the possibility of having to pay attorney's fees).
+The district spokesman, Jake Bragonier, said the decision to avoid trial was a "business decision" in reference to the possibility of having to pay attorney's fees.

-The committee also asked the court to throw out the previous November's elections; Judge James Oakley ruled against the school board and threw out the November election results.
-This ruling meant that the school district was officially the losing party and was required to pay the $1.2 million in attorney's fees to the plaintiffs, although a Superior Court judge later reduced the amount by 85% to $162,500.
+The committee also asked the court to throw out the previous November's elections.
+Judge James Oakley ruled against the school board and threw out the November election results.
+The ruling meant that the school district was officially the losing party and was required to pay the $1.2 million in attorney's fees to the plaintiffs, but a Superior Court judge later reduced the amount by 85% to $162,500.

-The 2010 election resulted in four Latino board members, where there had been only one before.
+The 2010 election resulted in four Latino board members.
+Before this, there had been only one.